Tuning Guide¶

 output partitions it produces N × M files.
 Wide shuffles can therefore

 generate a large number of small files.
+Consider switching to the

 let session_config = SessionConfig::new_with_ballista()

-.set_bool("ballista.shuffle.sort_based.enabled", true);
+.set_bool("ballista.shuffle.sort_based.enabled", false);

 The following session-level keys tune its behavior: